If you are looking to embrace a homesteading lifestyle without having to buy property, we would welcome a visit to our farm.

 We, the owners, still work out of state, but are normally on the property 2-3 weeks per month.
 Our goal is to holistically farm full-time within the next 5-7 years and be 100% self sufficient using the resources on the farm.
 We emphasize being part of our local community.

-There is presently a variety of farm animals and garden space in place, which makes this a perfect place to embrace back to basics living.
+There is presently a variety of farm animals and garden space and greenhouses in place, which makes this a perfect place to embrace back to basics living.

 A possible opportunity for someone wanting to escape city living to work remotely from the farm, as we do have fast internet service.